tldr-pages/tldr/pages/osx/log.md

 `log show --predicate "process == '{{dasd}}'"`

-- Dump all logs for the past hour:
+- Export all logs to disk for the past hour:

 `sudo log collect --last {{1h}}`